 Chinese pianist Xiaohan Wang began his musical education at the Beijing Central Conservatory of Music Middle School, where he studied with Jin Aiping, Li Qifang and Zhou Guangren.
 He later furthered his studies at the Hannover Hochschule für Musik und Theater with Arie Vardi and Matti Raekallio.
 In 2010, he received his PhD degree with a perfect score in academic performance, the first in the university’s history.
 He has won prizes in several prestigious piano competitions in Europe and in USA, namely the ARD International Music Competition in Munich, the 11th Van Cliburn International Piano Competition and the Beethoven International Piano Competition in Bonn.

-Chinese pianist Xiaohan Wang is a leading figure in the classical music world in his native country as well as abroad.
-He is Artistic Director in the Arthur Rubinstein International Youth Piano Competition and the Singapore International Piano Competition, and has recently been appointed Head of Piano at the Tianjin Juilliard School Pre-College and professor of chamber music for the post-graduate.
+Now a leading figure in the classical music world, both in China and internationally, he currently acts as Artistic Director in the Arthur Rubinstein International Youth Piano Competition and the Singapore International Piano Competition, and has recently been appointed Head of Piano at the Tianjin Juilliard School Pre-College, and Professor of Chamber Music for post-graduates.